tucunduva/ardour3-floss-tutorial/_posts/2014-04-20-how-to-contribute.md

 ## Method #2: Editing pages in your browser

 A good way of proposing changes (like fixing a typo or a link) is to edit a page directly from the GitHub website.
-All the tutorial text lives inside the **_post** folder in the repository (yes, the one starting with an underline character, not just **post**).
+All the tutorial text lives inside the **_posts** folder in the repository (yes, the one starting with an underline character, not just **post**).
 Each page is a separate file ending with the extension **.md** (stands for "markdown").

 Simply follow these steps: